-Grant Number: 2H07002

-Name of Applicant: SC Department of Public Safety: Office of Highway

-Safety

 Project Title: Occupant Protection Program Management

-Federal Recommended: \$ 776,046

-Match Recommended: \$ -0-

-Total Match Recommended: \$ 776,046

-Funding Source: Section 402
+Federal Recommended: \$ 644,900 Match Recommended: \$ -0-Total Match Recommended: \$ 644,900 Funding Source: Section 402

-Benefit: State

 Description of Problem.
 As described in the grant application, South Carolina's mileage death rate (MDR) continues to be above the national average.
-Though falling to a low of 2.0 in 2003, the MDR is estimated to be 2.2 for 2005, significantly higher than the National MDR of 1.46.
-In 2005, according to preliminary statistics, a traffic crash was reported in South Carolina every 4.74 minutes, with 110,850 crashes reported during the year.
+Though falling to a low of 2.0 in 2003, the MDR is estimated to be 2.1 for 2006, significantly higher than the National MDR of 1.46.
+In 2006, according to preliminary statistics, a traffic crash was reported in South Carolina every 4.66 minutes, with 112,933 crashes reported during the year.
 A low usage rate of occupant protection devices continues to be a deadly trend in South Carolina.
-Safety belt usage rates in South Carolina, according to statewide observational surveys by the University of South Carolina's Statistical Laboratory, stood at 72.5% following a statewide mobilization during the Memorial Day holiday season in 2006.
-Therefore, approximately 27 percent of the State's motorists still refuse to obey the State's occupant protection laws.
+Safety belt usage rates in South Carolina, according to statewide observational surveys by the University of South Carolina's Statistical Laboratory, stood at 74.5% during a statewide mobilization during the Memorial Day holiday season in 2007.
+Therefore, approximately twenty-five percent of the state's motorists still refuse to obey the state's occupant protection laws.
 The lack of safety belt usage among males is a major factor that continues to pull the statewide average down.
-According to preliminary statistics for CY 2005, there were 901 automobile and truck occupants totally ejected during crashes from the vehicles in which they were riding.
-Of those ejected, 170, or 18.9%, were killed.
-Of the 262,327 occupants not ejected, 607, or 0.2%, were killed.
-From 2000-2004, there were 3,969 fatalities in South Carolina in which the restraint use was known.
-Of this number, 65.3% were unrestrained.
+According to preliminary statistics for CY 2006, there were 919 automobile and truck occupants totally ejected from the vehicle in which they were riding during traffic crashes, and, of those, 172, or 18.7%, were killed.
+Of the 261,519 occupants not ejected, 559, or 0.2%, were killed.
+From 2001-2005, there were 3,969 fatalities in South Carolina in which the restraint use was known.
+Of this number, 69.2% were unrestrained.

 For children 0-19, motor vehicle crashes are the leading cause of injury-related deaths in South Carolina.
-For calendar year 2004, 10,334 children under six years of age were involved in traffic crashes in South Carolina.
-Of this number, 7,044 children were restrained by a federally approved child safety seat.
-An additional 2,725 were restrained with a safety belt or safety belt/shoulder harness combination.
-374 were not restrained.
-During the five-year period 2000-2004, 58 children under the age of six were killed.
-Of those killed, 23 used no restraint, 18 used child safety seats, and 17 used some other form of restraint.
+For calendar year 2005, 9,999 children under six years of age were involved in traffic crashes in South Carolina.
+Of this number, 6,627 children were restrained by a federally approved child safety seat.
+An additional 2,433 were restrained with a safety belt or safety belt/shoulder harness combination.
+283 were not restrained.
+During the five-year period 2001-2005, fifty-seven (57) children under the age of six were killed.
+Of those killed, twenty-one (21) used no restraint, twenty-one (21) used child safety seats, and thirteen (13) used some other form of restraint.
 The odds of an unrestrained child being killed in a traffic crash were ten times that of a child utilizing some form of occupant restraint.
-Informal surveys indicate that proper usage of child safety seats represents less than 15% of users in South Carolina.
+Informal surveys indicate that proper usage of child safety seats represent less than 15% of users in South Carolina.
 These statistics indicate a continued need for the development and implementation of occupant restraint programs statewide.